 The characters have characteristics from 1 to 5.

-You have to do less or equal with a D6 to be successful.
+You have to do less or equal to 6 with a Dice to be successful.
 A 1 is an exceptional success, and 6 is a critical failure (fumble).

 These characteristics should **very little use**: most actions are supposed to be in accordance with the character's expertise, and therefore **automatically succeed, unless the player does a fumble**.
-Most die rolls are therefore to evaluate **the "luck "**, the randomness of the game.
+Most dice rolls are therefore to evaluate **the "luck "**, the randomness of the game.

 Characteristics of the characters :